-A finder's fee of \$155,159 was paid to IBK Capital Corp. in connection with the private placement and 1,551,587 compensation options were issued.
-Each compensation option entitles its holder to purchase one common share in the capital of the Company at an exercise price of \$0.10 per share for a period of four years after the closing date.
-The fair value of these warrants was \$128,782
+A finder's fee of \$155,159 was paid to IBK Capital Corp. in connection with the private placement and 1,551,587 compensation warrants were issued.
+Each compensation warrant entitles its holder to purchase a unit consisting of one common share and one warrant in the capital of the Company at an exercise price of \$0.10 per share for a period of four years after the closing date.
+The fair value of these warrants was \$128,782 using the Black-Scholes valuation model using the following assumptions: expected dividend yield 0%, expected volatility 180.45%, risk free rate of return 1.02% and an expected life of four years.

-All securities issued pursuant to the private placement are subject to a four month hold period.
+All securities issued pursuant to the private placement were subject to a four month hold period.

-- (ii) On June 3, 2015 entered into an agreement to settle \$120,000 in existing debt owing to an arm's length creditor through cash and the issuance of common shares.
-The Company agreed to issue 600,000 common shares at a deemed price of \$0.10 per common share to settle \$60,000 of indebtedness, with \$60,000 settled in cash. - (iii) On June 29, 2015 the Company completed the first tranche of a brokered private placement issuing 1,350,000 units at a price of \$0.10 per unit for total gross proceeds of \$135,000.
+- (ii) On June 3, 2015, entered into an agreement to settle \$120,000 in existing debt owing to an arm's length creditor through cash and the issuance of common shares.
+The Company agreed to issue 600,000 common shares at a deemed price of \$0.10 per common share to settle \$60,000 of indebtedness, with \$60,000 settled in cash. - (iii) On June 29, 2015, the Company completed the first tranche of a brokered private placement issuing 1,350,000 units at a price of \$0.10 per unit for total gross proceeds of \$135,000.
 Each unit was comprised of one common share and one common share purchase warrant.
 Each warrant entitles the holder to purchase one common share for a period of four years following the closing date of the private placement at a price of \$0.10.
-The grant date fair value of \$61,857 was assigned to 1,350,000 warrants issued using the Black-Scholes valuation model using the following assumption: expected dividend yield 0%, expected volatility 180.92% risk free rate of return 0.81% and an expected life of four years.

-On July 8, 2015, the Company closed the second tranche of it brokered private placement which was announced with the closing of the first tranche on June 30, 2015.
+The grant date fair value of \$61,857 was assigned to 1,350,000 warrants issued using the Black-Scholes valuation model using the following assumption: expected dividend yield 0%, expected volatility 180.92% risk free rate of return 0.81% and an expected life of four years. - (iv) On July 8, 2015, the Company closed the second tranche of it brokered private placement which was announced with the closing of the first tranche on June 30, 2015.
 On this second tranche, the Company issued 1,193,598 units (the "Units") of the Company at a price of \$0.10 per Unit for gross proceeds of \$119,360.
 Each Unit consisted of one common share and one common share purchase warrant, with each warrant exercisable at a price of \$0.10 per share and exercisable for a period of up to four years from the date of the closing of the offering.
-The grant date fair value of \$54,764 was assigned to 1,193,598 warrants issued using the Black-Scholes valuation model using the following assumption: expected dividend yield 0%, expected volatility 180.92% risk free rate of return 0.81% and an expected life of four years.

-On July 24, 2015, the Company closed the third and final tranche of its brokered private placement.
+The grant date fair value of \$54,764 was assigned to 1,193,598 warrants issued using the Black-Scholes valuation model using the following assumption: expected dividend yield 0%, expected volatility 180.92% risk free rate of return 0.81% and an expected life of four years. - (v) On July 24, 2015, the Company closed the third and final tranche of its brokered private placement.
 In the final tranche, Minera Alamos issued 950,000 additional Units at a price of \$0.10 per Unit for gross proceeds of \$95,000.
 The grant date fair value of \$43,388 was assigned to 950,000 warrants issued using the Black-Scholes valuation model using the following assumption: expected dividend yield 0%, expected volatility 180.92% risk free rate of return 0.81% and an expected life of four years.